 How to Introduce Yourself in an Interview as a Student?

-This guide will provide you with actionable insights on how to introduce yourself in an interview as a student in college for a job or higher academic pursuits while leaving a lasting impression.
+This guide will provide you with actionable insights on how to introduce yourself in an interview as a college student seeking a job or pursuing higher academic pursuits, while leaving a lasting impression.

 Why Do Interviewers Ask, 'Tell Me About Yourself'?

-Through the “Tell me about yourself” an interviewer evaluates not only your qualifications but also your personality, enthusiasm, and potential.
+In the “Tell me about yourself” question, an interviewer evaluates not only your qualifications but also your personality, enthusiasm, and potential.

 • Assess your communication skills and confidence.